s0h8/Bernoulli-s-apparatus/pedagogy/README.md

 Various changes in flow rate are possible so that user may completely learn the objective.

 <h5>CALCULATIONS:</h5>
-Student have to make calculation on the basis of data obtained from the experiment. p= pressure <br>
+Student have to make calculation on the basis of data obtained from the experiment. <br>
+p= pressure <br>
 w = weight density <br>
 g= acceleration due to gravity, 9.81 m/(s^2) <br>